fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 💡 **Tips:**

 - You can add more sales order items after applying discounts, and the discount values will update accordingly.
-- To remove a discount, click on the "x" icon next to the discount, and the total cost will adjust automatically.
+- To remove a discount, click on the (x) icon next to the discount, and the total cost will adjust automatically.
-#### Taxes

-12. **Making Sales Orders Taxable:**

-- Click the **tax** box next to each sales order line item until a checkmark (✔️) appears.
-- Taxes will be calculated in real-time, and the additional tax value will automatically reflect in the **total cost** calculation.

 #### Adding Conditions